 Here’s why it doesn’t matter.

-The truth is that we as a design firm will never know as much about a customer’s business as the customer does themselves.
+The truth is that we as a design firm will never know as much about a customer’s business as the customer does.

 The good news is we don’t have to.

 You might be asking yourself, “Hey!
-I thought you were a ‘web designer’ but you haven’t really spoken much about design.
+I thought you were a ‘web designer, really ’ but you function”spoken much about design.
 Why is that?”

 Well, when it comes to website design “Design follows content structure.”